jundalisay/sp/content/en/social/cycles/russia.md

 Russia would change its cycle in 15 years anyway, allowing a relaxation of its nonliberal policies towards Ukraine.
 By that time, its union with Ukraine could even spur democracy in Russia itself, in a natural, painless way.

-This is similar to how North Vietnam should've surrendered to South Vietnam and gotten freedom anyway without going through the horrors of war.
+This is similar to how North Vietnam should've surrendered to South Vietnam and gotten freedom anyway, along with generous US aid to exploit its resources, without going through the horrors of war.